-1. First, you decides on tasks you want people to do on your website, such as search for a product and add to cart.
+1. First, you decide on tasks you want people to do on your website, such as the search for a product and add to the cart.

 (If you can’t recruit users, there are companies who do that and usability testing tools with panels of users you can recruit.)

-3. Users attempt to do the tasks set by the site owner.
+3. Users attempting to do the tasks set by the site owner.

 A short questionnaire typically follows screen-and-audio-recording type tests.
 Questions focus on problems encountered using the site, possible solutions, and how the tester would have behaved had it not been a test.